 By clicking Customize in the Interaction Properties window, the new window will pop up.
 You can apply custom colors to the bars and the background of the interaction.

-Check out this historical timeline created with iSpring Visuals:
+Check out this historical timeline created with iSpring Suite:

 To see how we created this timeline on the presidents of the USA, read this article.